 Turing GPU Architecture

 Turing is the successor of Volta GPU architecture.
 It is one of the most advanced GPU architectures ever made.
-Turing GPUs are built on the 12nm FinFET manufacturing process and support GDDR6 memory which operates at very high speed can achieve much higher bandwidth compared to the previous GDDR5X and GDDR5 memories.
+Turing GPUs are built on the 12nm FinFET manufacturing process and support GDDR6 memory which operates at a very high speed and can achieve much higher bandwidth compared to the previous GDDR5X and GDDR5 memories.
 This advanced GPU architecture comes with CUDA Cores, Tensor Cores, and RT Cores.
-Turing is the first GPU architecture to support Real Time Ray Tracing for creating lifelike lighting, shadows, reflections, refractions, and other advanced lighting effects.
+Turing is the first GPU architecture to support Real-Time Ray Tracing for creating lifelike lighting, shadows, reflections, refractions, and other advanced lighting effects.
 This Real-Time Ray Tracing is handled by RT Cores and its performance is evaluated in a new metric called Giga Rays per second.

 Tensor Cores in Turing GPUs are designed especially for Artificial Intelligence (AI) and Deep Learning for performing various types of complex calculations.
 It is also used for a technique called Deep Learning Super-Sampling (DLSS) or (Deep learning anti-aliasing) for smoothening out edges in games and for denoising, resolution scaling, and video re-timing.

 There are both workstation and gaming graphics cards based on the Turing GPU architecture.
-Turing Workstation Graphics Cards include Quadro RTX 8000, Quadro RTX 6000, Quadro RTX 5000, and Gaming Graphics Cards consist of GeForce RTX 20 series that include GeForce RTX 2080 Ti, RTX 2080, RTX 2070 and also the mighty Nvidia TITAN RTX.
+Turing Workstation Graphics Cards include Quadro RTX 8000, Quadro RTX 6000, Quadro RTX 5000, and Gaming Graphics Cards consist of GeForce RTX 20 series that include GeForce RTX 2080 Ti, RTX 2080, RTX 2070, and also the mighty Nvidia TITAN RTX.
 Turing supports a multi-GPU setup for both Quadro RTX and GeForce RTX graphics cards using NVLink for doubling or tripling their computational performance.
-GeForce RTX graphics cards also support VirtualLink via USB Type-C connector for connecting VR Headsets on USB Type-C port for an amazing VR experience.
+GeForce RTX graphics cards also support VirtualLink via a USB Type-C connector for connecting VR Headsets to a USB Type-C port for an amazing VR experience.
 On the other hand, Quadro RTX GPUs are capable of processing 8K videos in real-time which shows the power of this new architecture.

 Pascal vs Volta vs Turing Comparison